Has been updated on the 14th of June 2021

 If an informal caregiver or partner who lives in the same household is vaccinated at the same time, the appointment should be booked by phone for both persons.

 We ask persons close to elderly persons to make sure they get an appointment for a vaccination and are able to come to the vaccination site.

 You can choose to which vaccination site you book an appointment.
-Because of the limited supply of vaccines, initially only the following vaccination sites are used:
+Vaccination sites:

-- Kokkola (place: Halpa-Halli’s old building, Kaarlelankatu 7)
+- Kokkola vaccination central (place: Halpa-Halli’s old building, Kaarlelankatu 7)

 - Kannus (place: seurakuntatalo (the parish house), Valtakatu 20)

 - Toholampi (place: Seurakuntakoti (the parish house), Lampintie 7)